jblakley/ScannerEKSQS/README.md

  2. Have your AWS account information and credentials at hand.

  3. Create a vpc to run your EKS cluster in (if you don't already have one dedicated to that purpose).
-From an environment for which you have awscli tools installed (version >=1.16).
+From an environment for which you have awscli tools installed (version >=1.16.
+There is a convenience script, awscli_setup.sh, in this repo to setup this version).
 Note your vpc name -- you will need it later.

 ```
 wget https://github.com/jblakley/ScannerEKSQS/raw/master/create_vpc.sh